 Kindergarteners learn through exploration and experiential play.
 North Shore's JK and SK Early Childhood Program includes:

 For our Junior Kindergarten Program, parents of children turning 4 years old before September 1, 2011 can choose from:

 - Morning only on Monday and Friday, with full-day on Tuesday, Wednesday and Thursday.

 Senior Kindergarten runs from 8:10 a.m. to 2:50 p.m.
 Monday through Friday.
-An After-School Program is available for children in SK-5th grade.
+An After-School Program is available and extends the day until 6pm.

 For more information please call 847.441.3321, or contact Program Director Kathy Irvin at email@example.com.

 Director of Early Childhood Program; Junior Kindergarten Teacher

 • Director and Teacher for 16 years at A Joyful Noise Preschool, Kenilworth • Taught English grades 7-11 at Hillel Academy, Dayton • Taught 7th grade English/Social Studies at Washburne Junior High School, Winnetka

 Junior Kindergarten Assistant Teacher; Kindergarten/First Grade Spanish Teacher

 • Previously worked at the Barbereux School and at Martin Luther King Jr. Lab School in Evanston • Has been teaching Spanish since 2005